MOwed06/Demo_CSharp_API/README.md

 ### BigBooks.IntegrationTest

-- Integration test demonstrating end-to-end message scenarios leveraging an in-memory database along with a WebApplicationFactory design pattern.
+- xunit project demonstrating end-to-end message scenarios leveraging an in-memory database and a WebApplicationFactory design pattern.
+- This example is significant not for the coverage it provides (which is small), but rather for the manner of test execution.
+    - BigBookWebAppFactory.cs, ConfigureWebHost() adjusts the service and configuration of the source WebApplication to spawn an internal, temporary TestServer for testing.
+    - The HttpRequests of MessageTest.cs target the TestServer to exercise system-level behaviors of the source project.

 <br>